touchportyl/dimensionaldoors/README.md

 - Updated the door closing mechanism for 1.16-pre7 (Added in v1.2)
 - Doors now stay loaded when relogging (Added in v1.2)
 - Optimized chunk loading/unloading when doors are created/destroyed (Added in v1.2)

+- Fixed a massive bug where entering a linked door would cause an incorrect door404 (Added in v1.3)

 ---